 Lastly, there are herbal options that will help.
 Creams, teas, douches, capsules, and tinctures all exist to help your body get rid of yeast.
 If one herb doesn’t work for you, go for something else.
 Not all herbs work for all people.
 You’ve got to keep trying.
 If you’re doing the above 3 things, then adding in herbal supplements can be the thing that helps get you over this battle.
 Google “antifungal herbs” to find out what’s available.
 You can buy pre-made products or you can make your own.
 Just be sure the herbs you’re checking out are safe for you while nursing and for your baby.

-Yeast is a tough one, but it can be done naturally.
+Yeast is a tough one, but it can be done naturally if you’re consistent and you’re patient.
 It won’t last forever.
 So many women have fought this battle naturally and are very sympathetic and willing to help give you suggestions and direction.

 I’d research and figure out how to treat my little one’s ear infections naturally to cut back on those antibiotics.
 Did you know that most doctors don’t even treat ear infections any more if the kid is below a certain age.
 That’s right!
 Recent studies have shown that they go away on their own and that comfort measures are all that are needed.